How to Be a Long-Distance Landlord

 Make Arrangements for Property Inspections

 Planning for regular inspections might be challenging, but it is important for homeowners not to overlook its importance.
-After a tenant moves out or just before a new renter moves in, you should pay a visit to inspect the property and ensure there are no issues you weren't aware of.
+After a tenant moves out or just before a new renter moves in to the home, you should pay a visit to inspect the rental property and ensure there are no issues you weren't aware of.

-Even if you have a long-term renter, you should visit at least twice a year to ensure they are taking care of the property and that the rental is running smoothly.
+Even if you have a long-term renter, you should visit the rental property at least twice a year to ensure they are taking care of the rental property and that the property is running smoothly.
 You'll also want to inspect the structure after severe weather like a storm.
 Heavy rains and snow can create damage that worsens as time passes.

 Keep in Touch With Your Tenants